oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 +oso.load_file("app/policy.polar")
 ```

-Before we start filling that policy file with authorization rules, we need to register the application data types that we're going to use in our authorization policy with Oso.
+Before we start filling that policy file with authorization rules, we first need to register the application data types that we're going to use in our authorization policy with Oso.
 Registering the application types allows us to reference them in our Polar policy as [specializers][].

 We're going to use the `register_models()` helper from the `sqlalchemy-oso` library to register our SQLAlchemy models with Oso in bulk. `register_models()`
-registers all descendants of a SQLAlchemy base class with Oso; otherwise, we would have to call `oso.register_class()` on each individual class that we wanted to register:
+registers all descendants of a SQLAlchemy base class with Oso; otherwise, we would have to call `oso.register_class()` for each individual class that we wanted to register:

 ```diff
 diff --git a/app/main.py b/app/main.py